Skip to main content

 In-person workshopOnline workshop

-This workshop provides you with hands-on experience and resources that will bring together Indigenous and Western worldviews based on your subject area.
+Weaving Knowledge Systems (formerly Indigenizing the Curriculum) is a workshop that provides you with hands-on experience and resources that will bring together Indigenous and Western worldviews based on your subject area.
 We will explore experiential activities to weave cultural safety/humility, Indigenous Ways of knowing and being, Indigenous worldviews, into your course(s)/practice.

 Use the form below to let us know you're interested, or if you are interested in any future WKS events.